MMU-TDMLab/CTAS/README.md

 ## Setup
 - Unzip datasets.7z in backend/cwi_module into folder backend/cwi_module/datasets
-- Install node packages using `yarn install`
+- Install node packages using `yarn install` in both / and /backend
 - Create MongoDB atlas cluster with a database named ctasDB - see backend/app.js
 - Create a RSA key